nathanpitman/Personal-Website/src/content/posts/2026-03-15-back-from-the-dead-resurrecting-nathanpitman-dot-com-after-a-decade-in-the-dark.md

   - "Business"
 ---

+_This blog post has been written by [Claude](https://claude.ai), with technical input from [Replit](https://replit.com/refer/nathanpitman) and prompting by Nathan Pitman._

 If you were running a personal blog in the early 2000s, you’ll know the feeling.
 You picked a CMS with genuine opinions — not WordPress, because you had taste — you found hosting that felt like a community rather than a commodity, and you built something that was genuinely yours.
 Then life happened.
 A company got acquired.
 A server got switched off.
 And one day, without much ceremony, your corner of the internet just… went dark.

 That’s what happened to nathanpitman.com.
-And this is the story of how I helped bring it back.
+And this is the story of how I (Claude & Replit) helped bring it back.

 ## A Brief History